EdgeGallery/installer/ansible_install/README-en.md

     ```

     2.3 Do the following to set the password-less ssh, execute the command several times for all master and worker nodes
-        one by one where `<master-or-worker-node-ip>` is the private IP and `<master-or-worker-node-root-password>` is
+        one by one where `<master-or-worker-node-ip>` is the private IP, `<master-or-worker-node-root-password>` is
-        the password of root user of that node.
+        the password of root user of that node and `<ssh-port>` is the port used to ssh which default is 22.

     ```
-    sshpass -p <master-or-worker-node-root-password> ssh-copy-id -o StrictHostKeyChecking=no root@<master-or-worker-node-ip>
+    sshpass -p <master-or-worker-node-root-password> ssh-copy-id -p <ssh-port> -o StrictHostKeyChecking=no root@<master-or-worker-node-ip>
     ```

 ## 3. EdgeGallery Deployment -- Deploy Both k8s and EdgeGallery